g33kex/ServerWitch-API/README.md

 ## Contributing

 Contributions are highly appreciated.
 Please feel free to submit pull requests and bug reports.
 If you discover a security vulnerability in this software, contact me at g33kex[at]pm[dot]me.

+If you want to discuss with us, we're also on matrix [#serverwitch:beyond-undefined.fr](https://matrix.to/#/#serverwitch:beyond-undefined.fr)